Countryside and Rights of Way Act 2000

 The Countryside and Rights of Way Act 2000 (c.
-37), known informally as the CRoW Act or "Right to Roam" Act is a United Kingdom Act of Parliament affecting England and Wales which came into force on 30 November 2000.
+37), also known as the CRoW Act and "Right to Roam" Act, is a United Kingdom Act of Parliament affecting England and Wales which came into force on 30 November 2000.

 Right to roam

 The Act implements the so-called "right to roam" (also known as jus spatiandi) long sought by the Ramblers' Association and its predecessors, on certain upland and uncultivated areas of England and Wales.
 This element of the act was implemented in stages as conclusive maps of different regions were produced.
 The act refers to areas of 'mountain, moor, heath and down' in addition to registered common land; not all uncultivated land is covered.

 Rights of way

 A staged review of public rights of way, including limited rights to create new public footpaths where needed, is being conducted under the Act.
 Again, this is being conducted in a staged manner, which can produce anomalies – of the two administrative areas of the County of Gloucestershire, South Gloucestershire was revised in the Southern area and the rest of Gloucestershire in the Midlands.

 Some long-standing areas of dispute became accessible under the Act – these include Chrome Hill and Parkhouse Hill in the Peak District.

+The act sets a deadline of 2031 to log all public footpaths, bridleways and rights of way, with view to adding them to an official map.
+However, as of 2024, there was reported to be a growing backlog of applications to be processed.